Assurance as Infrastructure: What's Still Missing

 2026-02-18

 AI ethics has matured.
 The field moved past speculative anxieties about superintelligence, got serious about practical problems like bias and explainability, and recognised that high-level principles don't implement themselves.
-Each wave of work has been valuable but something is still missing.
+Each wave of work has been valuable, but it is clear to many who work in the field that something is still missing.

 From compliance to capability